LikoIlya/WorkflowSimpleService/CONTRIBUTING.md

 This instructions are for linux base systems.
 (Linux, MacOS, BSD, etc.)
 ## Setting up your own fork of this repo.

-- On github interface click on `Fork` button.
+- On GitHub interface click on `Fork` button.
 - Clone your fork of this repo. `git clone git@github.com:YOUR_GIT_USERNAME/WorkflowSimpleService.git`
 - Enter the directory `cd WorkflowSimpleService`
 - Add upstream repo `git remote add upstream https://github.com/LikoIlya/WorkflowSimpleService`